 Located in the northern region of Uganda, Nwoya District is a land known for its natural beauty and rich cultural heritage.

 Nwoya was created in 2010 after being separated from Amuru District.
-It shares borders with Gulu, Amuru, Kiryandongo, and Masindi, and it covers an area of about 4,736 square kilometers.
+It shares borders with Gulu, Amuru, Kiryandongo, and Masindi, and covers an area of about 4,736 square kilometers.

 The district is made up of a mix of savannah grasslands, woodlands, and riverine forests, influenced by the Albert Nile, which flows through the area.
+Nwoya is one of the districts near Murchison Falls National Park, Uganda’s most famous natural attraction.

 The district experiences a tropical climate with two main seasons: the dry season from December to February and from June to August, and the rainy season from March to May and from September to November.